nuts-foundation/nuts-node/docs/pages/getting-started/4-connecting-crm.rst

 Each organization (or customer) must be registered with its own DID and DID Document.
 The vendor CRM should make it possible to store a DID for each organization.
-Requests that are made in the context of the organization will use the private-key of the organization.
+Requests that are made in the context of the organization will use the private key of the organization.
 To easily control the DID Document of an organization, the vendor will be the controller.

 Create and store a customer DID